pubsubdb/pubsubdb/docs/developer_guide.md

 Let's define the necessary schemas for activity, `a5`.
 Schemas can be cumbersome to hand code, but there is sufficient tooling to make things manageable.

->ChatGPT is an expert at schema design and needs little more than a list of field names: `Create a YAML spec with a field named 'a5' and subfield named 'job'.
-Append a JSON schema with fields: id, price, approved.
-Add another subfield named 'output' and include fields: id, price, object_type (enum: widgetA, widgetB).`
+>ChatGPT is an expert at schema design and needs little more than a list of field names: `Create a JSON Schema with 'input' and 'output' objects, each having 'id', 'price', and 'object_type' properties, the 'object_type' property being an enum. 'output' should also have an 'approved' property.`

 ```yaml
 # ./src/schemas/order.approval.price.requested.yaml